-5.4 Parent and Other Meetings
+5.5 Parent and Other Meetings

-A regular employee (or employees) required by the Director to attend the regularly scheduled parent meeting shall be paid at overtime rates for any hours in excess of a normal workweek.
-These hours are in addition to the Administration Bank referenced in Article 5.3.
+A regular employee (or employees) required by the Director or designate to attend the regularly scheduled parent meeting shall be paid at overtime rates for any hours in excess of a normal workweek.
+These hours are in addition to the Administration Bank referenced in Clause 5.4.

-5.5 Licensing Standards
+5.6 Licensing Standards